 >>> For more detailed information on all our youth programs and our scholarships follow this link.

-- Applications are currently open for our SCWIST Youth Leadership Program and our SCWIST Youth Skills Development Scholarship.
-Deadline is Nov 1st.
+- Applications are currently open for our SCWIST Youth Leadership Program deadline is June 29, 2018

 - Apply to host your own science career conference, “Quantum Leaps”, get $500 of seed money and support!